 The Polish starosts from Drahim became a terror for merchants traveling by the so-called March Route.
 This led to the intervention expedition of the townsmen from Drawsko against the starost of Dubisław, which ended in 1422 with the capture of the castle.
 However, the betrayal of a crew member occupying the stronghold, allowed the Poles to recover Drahim, which since that time remained within the Polish kingdom until 1668.

 The victory of Poland in the thirteenth-yeares war and the decision of the II Peace of Toruń made that the Drahim castle from the role of a strategic fortress went down only to the seat of the administrative district.
-In 1657, it was pledged for royal debts to electors of Brandenburg, who eventually took it over in 1668, after the death of the last starost, Stanisław Rewery Potocki.
+In the 16th century it was destroyed by fire, after which it was rebuilt after royal order by Joachim Natzmer after 1535.
+Construction works at the castle were also carried out by his son Wilhelm before 1562, as a result of which the perimeter walls were renovated and two new wooden buildings were erected.
+In 1657, Castle Drahim was pledged for royal debts to electors of Brandenburg, who eventually took it over in 1668, after the death of the last starost, Stanisław Rewery Potocki.
 In 1758, the castle was destroyed by the fire, and building materials from the abandoned fortress were used to build a nearby church.

 The stronghold prior to the castle had the shape of an ellipse measuring approximately 46 x 50 meters.
 It was located on the isthmus between lakes Żerdno and Drawsko, which protected it from the east and west.
-From the north and south the moat cut off the stronghold from the land.
+From the north and south the moat with a water depth of up to 5 meters cut off the stronghold from the land.
 Above the north moat there was a timber bridge.
 The height of the ramparts was between 6 and 8 meters, the width at the base was 10 meters, and the crown of the ramparts had about 2.6 meters.
 From the inside, the ramparts were reinforced with a wooden structure, while from the outside, covered with stones, which protected from the destructive action of water.

 The castle has survived in a state of ruin with full outer walls with heights varying from 4 to 10 meters and remnants of the walls of the main house.
 Currently belongs to the private Museum of Automotive and Technology and is open to the public.
 Information on hours, prices and cultural events can be found on the official website here.